 No adverse developmental effects have been observed in pregnant monkeys after subcutaneous administration of brodalumab at up to 26 times the maximum recommended dose for humans.
 (See Safety of medicines taken during pregnancy for more information.)

 There is no information on the presence of brodalumab in human milk or its effects on the breastfed infant.
-The risk–benefit potential should be considered when prescribing brodalumab to the lactating mother.
-(See Lactation and the skin.)
+The risk–benefit potential should be considered when prescribing brodalumab to a lactating mother.
+(See Lactation and medications used in dermatology).

 The safety and effectiveness of brodalumab have not been evaluated in paediatric patients.

 Clinical studies with brodalumab did not include sufficient numbers of subjects aged 65 years and over to determine whether older people will respond differently from younger individuals.

 No trials have been conducted to assess the use of brodalumab in patients with hepatic or renal impairment.

 What are the risks with brodalumab?

 The most common adverse reactions (≥ 1% of patients) reported with brodalumab include: